oxsecurity/megalinter/docs/descriptors/php_phpstan.md

-      --debug                                  Show debug information - which file is analysed, do not catch internal errors -a, --autoload-file=AUTOLOAD-FILE            Project's additional autoload file path --error-format=ERROR-FORMAT              Format in which to print the result of the analysis --generate-baseline[=GENERATE-BASELINE]  Path to a file where the baseline should be saved [default: false] --allow-empty-baseline                   Do not error out when the generated baseline is empty --memory-limit=MEMORY-LIMIT              Memory limit for analysis
+      --debug                                  Show debug information - which file is analysed, do not catch internal errors -a, --autoload-file=AUTOLOAD-FILE            Project's additional autoload file path --error-format=ERROR-FORMAT              Format in which to print the result of the analysis -b, --generate-baseline[=GENERATE-BASELINE]  Path to a file where the baseline should be saved [default: false] --allow-empty-baseline                   Do not error out when the generated baseline is empty --memory-limit=MEMORY-LIMIT              Memory limit for analysis
       --xdebug                                 Allow running with XDebug for debugging purposes